 She called her Papa and Gigi who were on a trip to Florida and told the story again with the same sweet giggles and excitement.

 Throughout the day I had had tightness in my chest which became progressively more painful.

-Rick and I decided it would be irresponsible to take any chances so we decided I would go to the emergency room (it was Friday at 4 pm by now) to get checked out.
+Rick and I decided it would be irresponsible to take any chances, so we decided I would go to the emergency room (it was Friday at 4:30 pm by now) to get checked out.

 I called again.

-About three miles from our house, I saw a barrage of flashing red and blue lights.
+About three miles from our house, my eyes were assaulted by the barrage of flashing red and blue lights.